spluta/NN_Synth_1/README.md

 Some Things:

 1) When the program starts, it will boot the server, load the keras models, and then prime the models.
-This will send 400 random values to the different models.
+This will send 100 random values to the different models.
 If I don't do this, the models will be unresponsive.
 When the models are primed, the faders on Lemur should jump around for a couple of seconds.
 If this doesn't happen, SC does not have the correct NetAddr for your Lemur app.

 2) Make sure to press the predictOn button on the Lemur.
 This will turn messaging between SC and python on.

-3) Sometimes, usually the first time the files are loaded from any directory, keras will make an error loading one of the models.
-If it does this, the terminal window will be filled with errors and one or more of the models won't work.
-Press command-period in SC to stop everything, then try again.

 Training a Model: